2020danielli/channelblast/README.md

 # channelblast

 To use, download web.py and photos folder.
-Run bokeh <pre><code class="python">serve --show web.py</code></pre> in terminal.
+Run in terminal.
 Multiple instances can be run at once.
 It can also be hosted on a box if you hope to use it non locally.

+<pre><code>bokeh serve --show web.py</code></pre>

 Script to multiply and combine different YCrCb channels into one image.
 Draws Y channel from default photo, Cr from uploaded image 1 and Cb from uploaded image 2.
 Multiplies channels by given multiple and bit inverts if selected.
 Different sized photos are stretched to the largest size.
 Images can be inspected at a pixel level using tools on the right of figure.
 Images can also be saved through the same toolbar.